Last Updated on

 My solo female travel journey started small.
 I was on a trip to Ecuador with a friend and had a few more extra vacation days than her, so I stayed in Ecuador and took a bus to a small mountain town for three days.
 In those moments I realized that while having someone to travel with was fun, it wasn’t necessary.
 I could do it alone and it wasn’t scary or boring!

 Since then I’ve traveled solo to more than 10 countries and really have loved each trip that I’ve embarked upon.
 I don’t know if it’s because I’m an INTJ or not, but I actually really look forward to traveling alone.
 It’s a chance for me to take whatever time I need to do whatever I want and not feel guilty about it.
 If I want to shop at random gift stores, wander through international grocery stores, or sit on a blanket and read for hours, I can do it!

 Traveling alone has given me the time and space I need to mentally and physically recharge so I can be more present at my “regular” work and life.

 Here are some of the most relevant lessons and tips I’ve learned from solo female travel.
 Chime in in the comments and let me know what you would add to this list!

 This site contains affiliate links which means The Roving Fox might make a small commission if you purchase something I recommend, at no cost to you.

-This is definitely a hard-learned lesson.
+This is definitely a hard-learned lesson as a solo female travel novice.
 Especially when traveling in places with lots of stairs, cobblestones, and no access to elevators, you definitely want to be able to easily lift and carry your luggage at all times.